The irreducibility of Hurwitz spaces and Severi varieties on toric surfaces: The combinatorics of simple stretched floor decomposed strata

-After a small perturbation, we may assume that the elevators of $(\Gamma_0, h_0)$ all have distinct $x$-coordinates.
-This induces the ``left to right'' order on the set of elevators $E_1, \ldots, E_l$, i.e., $i>j$ if and only if $x(E_i)>x(E_j)$.
-Similarly, since the curve is stretched, there is a ``bottom to top'' order on the floors $F_1, \ldots, F_{\tth}$, where $\tth$ is the height of $\Delta$.
-We say that two floors are {\em adjacent} if there is an elevator joining them.
-For convenience, we add {\em virtual floors} at infinity $F_0$ and $F_{\tth +1}$ at heights $y=-\infty$ and $y=\infty$, respectively.
-We connect these floors to the downward and upward leg-elevators, respectively.
-Below, unless excluded explicitly, we include the virtual floors whenever we address floors.
+In the following constructions, we work with an ssfd curve $(\Gamma_0, h_0)$ whose elevators have pairwise distinct $x$-coordinates.
+Note that by Lemma~\ref{lem:ssfddeform}, any ssfd curve admits a small perturbation satisfying this property.
+Consider the ``left to right'' labeling of the elevators, i.e., $i>j$ if and only if $x(h_0(E_i))>x(h_0(E_j))$; similarly, consider the ``bottom to top'' labeling of the floors $F_1, \dotsc, F_{\tth}$.
+For convenience, we add {\em virtual floors} at infinity, $F_0$ and $F_{\tth +1}$, at heights $y=-\infty$ and $y=\infty$, respectively.
+We virtually connect these floors to the downward and upward leg-elevators, respectively.
+Unless excluded explicitly, we include the virtual floors whenever we address floors.

-Since $(\Gamma_0, h_0)$ is ssfd, we can choose a collection of $|\nabla|+g-1$ general vertically stretched points $\{q_i\}\subset h_0(\Gamma_0)$ - one point on the image of each floor and each elevator; cf. \cite[\S~5.1]{BM08}.
-Since $\dim(M_{\Theta_0})=|\nabla|+g-1$ and the conditions imposed by the $q_i$'s on $M_{\Theta_0}$ are affine linear and independent, it follows that $(\Gamma_0,h_0)\in M_\Theta$ is the only curve satisfying these constraints.
-Furthermore, we may choose the points such that on each elevator the corresponding point is sufficiently far from the adjacent vertices, and on any floor the corresponding point belongs to the leg, whose slope has positive $x$-coordinate.

-For an elevator $E$, consider the locus $I_E\subset M_{\Theta_0}$ of curves $(\Gamma,h)$ satisfying the constraint given by all points but the point $q_j\in E$.
-Then $I_E$ is a straight interval.
-Furthermore, the deformation of $(\Gamma_0,h_0)$ along $I_E$ can be described explicitly as follows.
-Let $F,F'$ be the floors adjacent to $E$.
-Then all floors and their $h$-images except $F,F'$ remain fixed, the lengths of all elevators not adjacent to $F\cup F'$ remain fixed, the $x$-coordinate of $E'$ remains fixed for any elevator $E'\ne E$, and the $x$-coordinate of $E$ varies.
-The rest of the lengths are uniquely determined by $x(E)$.
-Similarly, for a floor $F$, there is a corresponding interval $I_F\subset M_{\Theta_0}$ and the deformation of $(\Gamma_0,h_0)$ along $I_F$ is even simpler.
-It corresponds to moving the floor $F$ up and down and varying the lengths of the elevators adjacent to $F$ accordingly, while the rest of the curve remains unchanged.
-In particular, it is possible to stretch any ssfd curve vertically as much as needed staying within the same stratum in the moduli space $M_{g,\nabla}^\trop$.